lhmbp/pass/README.txt

 A detached PKCS#7 signature of the manifest.json file.

+Note: All of the pass’s images are loaded using standard UIImage image-loading methods.
+This means, for example, the file name of high resolution (retina) version of the image ends with @2x.png.

+How to sign your passes:
-Get Worldwide Developer Relations Certificate from http://www.apple.com/certificateauthority/:

-Download and import your WWDR Intermediate certificate to Keychain, export as .pem
+   Get Worldwide Developer Relations Certificate from http://www.apple.com/certificateauthority/ Download and import your WWDR Intermediate certificate to Keychain, export as .pem

 Get Apple Pass Certificate from iOS Provisiong Portal:

-Requesting the Pass Certificate

     Go to the iOS Provisioning portal
     Create a new Pass Type ID